hoangduytran/blender-manual/manual/grease_pencil/multiframe.rst

      If you are using the Fill tool then it will be applied in all the selected keyframes.
    - When interpolating you can select the stroke from the different frames in the right order.
      Interpolate tool will use the selection order to calculate the correct stroke pairs.

-Use Falloff
-   When enabled, the effects on the strokes start to falloff from the current frame as defined by a :doc:`curve widget </interface/controls/templates/curve>`.

 .. note::